 Here are my strategies on covering your travel costs:

-You’re invited on a press trip and all your expenses are covered.
-For organized press trips, this is usually the case.
-This is the ideal travel writing scenario.
+In this scenario you’re invited on a press trip and all your expenses are covered.
+For organized press trips, this is usually the case, so it's the ideal travel writing scenario.

 For example, two years ago I was invited on a 1-week tour by the Belgian National Tourist Agency.
 Before leaving on the trip, I sold a couple of articles worth $1500, which I wrote after returning from the trip.
 The tourist agency covered all travel expenses: airfare, lodging, meals, ground transportation, etc.